YungBurn/HTFManager/SESSION_HANDOFF.md

 # HTF Manager Development Handoff

-This document is the preferred entry point when development continues in a new ChatGPT conversation or on another workstation.
+This document is the preferred entry point when continuing development on a new workstation.

 ## Current baseline